thisrohangupta/canary/README.md

 ## 🎯 What This Demo Shows

-Canary demonstrates how AI can revolutionize DevOps workflows by providing:
+Canary by Harness demonstrates how AI can revolutionize the complete Software Delivery Platform experience by providing:

+1. **Complete Platform Coverage** - AI assistance across all Harness modules: CI/CD, IDP, CCM, IR, FF, and STO
-1. **Intelligent Chat Interface** - Natural language interactions with AI specialized in Harness platform
+2. **Intelligent Chat Interface** - Natural language interactions with AI specialized in the entire Harness ecosystem
-2. **YAML File Processing** - Upload and analyze Harness configurations with instant feedback
+3. **YAML File Processing** - Upload and analyze any Harness configuration with instant feedback and validation
-3. **Smart Detection** - Automatically identifies pipeline, service, connector, and infrastructure configs
+4. **Smart Detection** - Automatically identifies pipelines, services, connectors, environments, and infrastructure configs
-4. **One-Click Deployment** - Direct integration with Harness API for instant resource creation
+5. **One-Click Deployment** - Direct integration with Harness API for instant resource creation across all modules
-5. **Project Organization** - Organize conversations by team or project for better collaboration
+6. **Enterprise Organization** - Team workspaces and project-based conversations for large-scale collaboration
-6. **Real-Time Context** - AI maintains conversation history and project context for relevant responses
+7. **Real-Time Context** - AI maintains conversation history and project context for relevant, contextual responses
+8. **Harness Design System** - Complete UI alignment with Harness platform aesthetics and user experience patterns

 ## 🏗️ Architecture Overview